 On 11 December 1911, Wakefield applied for UK Patents No. 27,770 and No. 27,771 for stepped floats and their method of attachment, which were respectively granted on 12 September 1912 and 24 October 1912 with amendment on 18 March 1913.
 The object was ‘to provide an aeroplane with means for enabling it to alight, float and travel along the surface of water and to rise again therefrom’.
 Wakefield had combined features of construction in a novel way.

 On 30 April 1912, Waterhen, Waterbird’s immediate successor, was first flown by Adams at Windermere.
-The float, with a single step, had been made larger so as to support the additional weight of a passenger.
+The float, with a single step, had been made wider so as to support the additional weight of a passenger.

 On 11 July 1912, Adams flew an Admiralty Deperdussin which had been converted at Windermere to a hydro-monoplane.